Dirc/webapp_fullstack_go_docker/blog.md

 ## Docker Compose

-Now that we have both the Go container and the Postgres container running, we can tie them together with Docker Compose.
+Now that we have both a standalone Go container and Postgres container running, we can tie them together with Docker Compose.

-We take our previous `docker run` commands and put them in the yaml syntax of Docker Compose.
+We take our previous `docker run` commands and put them in a `docker-compose.yml` file.
+For the `web` service we add `build: .`, so when Docker can not find an image called `gowebapp` locally, it will build the Dockerfile instead of searching the image on Docker Hub.
+For the `db` service do want Docker to search on Docker Hub, since we use the vanilla Postgres image.

 ```yaml
 version: '3.1'